acroucher/zofu/README.md

 Here `module` is the filename of the unit test module, and `driver` is the filename of the driver source code to be written.
 (The optional `--mpi` argument is used for parallel unit tests.)

 The driver program can then be compiled and linked to the unit test module and to the Zofu library.
+When run, the program will return a non-zero error code if the test failed (i.e if any assertions failed).

+# Output from Zofu

-When run, the driver program will write details of any failed assertions to the standard output, together with a summary of all cases and assertions at the end of the test.
+As it runs, a Zofu test program will also write details of any failed assertions to the standard output, together with a summary of all cases and assertions at the end of the test.
 The output is in [YAML](http://yaml.org/) format, so it can be redirected to a file and parsed with scripts if required.

-The driver program will also return a non-zero error code if the test failed (i.e if any assertions failed).
+The YAML output from a failed assertion (in the "failed assertions" array) is itself a dictionary which may contain the following keys:

+- "case": the number or name of the case
+- "assertion": the name of the assertion
+- "reason": "value" if the values being compared were not equal, or "shape" for array values which were not the same shape
+- "values": an array of the two values being compared: for array values, this shows scalar values for the first array indices where the values were not equal
+- "index": for rank-1 arrays, the integer index of the values shown in the "values" field (for rank-2 arrays, a 2-element integer array of indices)
+- "count": for array values, the total number of elements which were not equal
+- "rank": for tests parallelized with MPI, the processor rank of the failed assertion

+At the end of the test two further dictionaries are output, "cases" and "assertions", which summarise the total counts of cases and assertions, as well as how many passed and failed.
+Finally, the "passed" Boolean value records whether the test passed.

 # Running multiple tests